kurzum/GSoC-2020/dbpedia/Final_submission.md

-# DBpedia batabus integration with IPFS
+# DBpedia Databus integration with IPFS

 The details on the project proposal please find [here](Proposal.md).